 Two UT Southwestern graduates – one from the Medical School and one from the Graduate School – have won Nobel Prizes.

 UT Southwestern achieves excellence in education because its faculty is second to none.
-Our faculty includes six Nobel laureates (one Emeritus), as well as numerous members of the prestigious National Academy of Sciences, the National Academy of Medicine (formerly the Institute of Medicine, and the American Academy of Arts and Sciences.
+Our faculty includes six Nobel laureates (one Emeritus), as well as numerous members of the prestigious National Academy of Sciences, the National Academy of Medicine (formerly the Institute of Medicine), and the American Academy of Arts and Sciences.